zephyrproject-rtos/trusted-firmware-m/docs/integration_guide/non-secure_client_extension_integration_guide.rst

   uint32_t tfm_nsce_acquire_ctx(uint8_t group_id, uint8_t thread_id)

 This function allocates a context for the NS client connection.
-The `gid` and `tid` are the input paramemters.
+The `gid` and `tid` are the input parameters.
 A token will be returned to the NSPE if TF-M has an available context slot.
 Otherwise, `TFM_NS_CLIENT_INVALID_TOKEN` is returned.
 It is the responsibility of NSPE RTOS to assign gid and tid for each NS client.